fabrizioschiavi/pragmatapro/README.md

 ## PragmataPro

 PragmataPro™ is a condensed monospaced and modularspaced font optimized for screen, designed by Fabrizio Schiavi to be the ideal font for coding, math and engineering.
-PragmataPro Regular version now has more than 10,000 glyphs!
-The Bold, Italic and Bold Italic versions have more than 7000 chars.
+The PragmataPro Regular version now includes over 18,000 glyphs, while the Bold, Italic, and Bold Italic styles each feature more than 17,000 characters.

 Discover more about PragmataPro™ visiting its official [web page](https://www.fsd.it/shop/fonts/pragmatapro/)